Trump condemns ‘evil’ impeachment after Senate acquittal: ‘It was a disgrace’

 He detailed the timeline of investigations, remarking of the Russia probe: "It was all bulls---."

-As he did earlier Thursday at a prayer breakfast, Trump brandished a copy of Thursday's Washington Post with a blaring headline: "Trump acquitted."
+And as he did earlier Thursday at a prayer breakfast, Trump brandished a copy of the day's Washington Post with a blaring headline: "Trump acquitted."

 "We can take that home, honey.
 Maybe we'll frame it," he joked to first lady Melania Trump, saying that it was the "best" headline he's ever received from the outlet.